Easter Ellen Cupp

-Easter Ellen Cupp was the first woman to get a Ph.D. in oceanography from Scripps Institution of Oceanography.
+Easter Ellen Cupp (March 30, 1904 – August 27, 1999) was the first woman to get a Ph.D. in oceanography from Scripps Institution of Oceanography.
 She is known for her work on diatoms.

-Education and career
+Early life

 Cupp was born on March 30, 1904, which was the day Easter holiday is celebrated, in Neola, Iowa.

+Education

 In 1910 she moved to Whittier, California where she would later attend college.
 Cupp received an undergraduate degree from Whittier College (1926), and in 1927 she moved to Berkeley where she received a master's degree from the University of California (1928).
 From 1929 until 1934 she worked as a research assistant at the Scripps Institution of Oceanography.
 In 1934 she earned her Ph.D. from Scripps Institution of Oceanography with her research on diatoms.
 Oceanography was a new degree at the time, and Cupp was one of only five people with a Ph.D. in oceanography at the time.

+Career

 Cupp both conducted research at Scripps and taught classes in phytoplankton ecology with W.E.
 Allen who had been her graduate advisor.
 The director of Scripps, Harald Sverdrup, had positive reviews of Cupp's work, but in 1939 he fired Cupp because he decided her research did not match the research goals of the institution.
 Sverdrup replaced Cupp with Marston Sargent who had arrived at Scripps a year earlier.
 In later year's Cupp's status as the first woman to earn a Ph.D. from Scripps was forgotten by some, and Naomi Oreskes speculated in 2000 that some were uncomfortable with the firing of Cupp.

+Later life

 After Scripps, Cupp worked with the Navy from 1940 until 1943, and then became a teacher at Woodrow Wilson Middle School in City Heights, California.
 She retired from teaching in 1967.